Parliamentary.ai

 Overview

-This bill introduces a civil penalty for littering from vehicles in England and mandates the publication of local authority contracts for litter collection services.
-It aims to improve street cleanliness and increase transparency in local government contracting.
+This bill introduces a fixed penalty for littering from vehicles in England and mandates the publication of local authority contracts for litter collection.
+It aims to tackle littering and increase transparency in local government spending.

 Description

-Part 2: Publication of Contracts requires responsible authorities (those with duties under section 89(1) of the Environmental Protection Act 1990) to annually publish details of their litter collection contracts, including contractor names, payments, geographical coverage, and performance data.
+Local authorities must annually publish details of their litter collection contracts, including contractor names, payment amounts, geographical coverage, and performance data.
+This aims to improve transparency and accountability.

 Government Spending